Florist's Fresh Flower Care Guide - Keep Your Fresh Flowers and Roses Blooming Longer

 Carnation

-- Long-lasting: Relatively long vase life.
+- Long-lasting: Relatively long viewing period.

 -